-The weekly environmental monitoring checklist and photographic records are part of the monitoring performed during the implementation of the project.
+The monthly environmental audit and photographic records are part of the monitoring performed during the implementation of the project.

-2.1.10 Environmental audits
+2.1.9 Monthly environmental audit

-Internal environmental audits of the activity and implementation of the EMPr must be undertaken by the PPM monthly against the EMPr and method statements.
-The findings and outcomes of the audit report must be included in the EMPr file and submitted to the NDD Monitoring and Evaluation.
+Internal environmental audit of the activity and implementation of the EMPr must be undertaken by the PC monthly against the EMPr and method statements.
+The findings and outcomes of the audit report must be included in the EMPr file and a summary of the project's compliance submitted to the NDD PM&E on an annual basis.

-As a minimum, the monthly report is to cover the following:
+As a minimum, the monthly environmental audit must cover the following:

-- Weekly environmental checklists;
+- Month of audit;

+- Name of PC conducting the compliance inspection;

+- Project site details and contract number;

+- Compliance with the EMPr outcomes and actions;

-- Deviations and non-compliances with the checklists;
+- Compliance with the method statements;

 - Audit findings issued;

 - Completed and reported corrective actions;

-- Environmental monitoring;

-- General environmental findings and actions; and - Dated photographic records.
+- General environmental findings and actions;

+- The closeout report: and

+• Dated photographic records.

-2.1.11 Environmental audit report (EAR)
+2.1.10 Environmental closeout report

-On final completion of the implementation phase an environmental close-out audit report is to be prepared by the PM and submitted to the NDD.
-The environmental audit report must be included in the EMPr file.
+On final completion of the implementation phase an environmental closeout report is to be prepared by the PC and submitted to the NDD PM&E. The environmental closeout report must be included in the EMPr file.

-Acceptance and approval of the close-out environmental audit report by the NDD will end the implementation phase of the EMPr as successful and complete.
+Acceptance and approval of the environmental closeout environmental report by the NDD will end the implementation phase of the EMPr as successful and complete.